tseccull/spectools/README.md

 Last Updated: 2023-10-24

 A personal collection of scripts I that use for reduction, processing, and analysis of astronomical spectroscopic data.
-This repo is not intended for distribution, so I cannot make any guarantees that this software will either work, or be useful to others.
+This repo is intended for storage and documentation, not distribution, so I cannot make any guarantees that this software will either work, or be useful to others.
 Those that choose to use these scripts, in whole or in part, do so at their own risk.
 Support will not be provided.

-If, against all odds, the software in this repo is helpful to your project in any way, please consider citing it.

 ### scrap.py
 This is essentially a Python wrapper for Curtis McCully's Astroscrappy, which is itself a Python implementation